muldjord/skyscraper/docs/CLIHELP.md

 ```

 ### --lang &lt;CODE&gt;
-Sets the desired language when gathering data into the resource cache.
-This option is only relevant for certain scraping modules.
-Get the details [here](LANGUAGES.md).
-Consider setting this in [`config.ini`](CONFIGINI.md#langen) instead.
+Adds the specified language to the top of the existing default internal language priority list.
+Read more about languages [here](LANGUAGES.md).
+Only one language is supported with this configuration.
+For a permanent setup you should consider setting this in [`config.ini`](CONFIGINI.md#langen) instead.

 ###### Example(s)
 ```